Azure/azure-sdk-tools/tools/tsp-client/README.md

-  --commit                  Commit to be used for project init or update        [string] -d, --debug               Enable debug logging                                [boolean] --emitter-options         The options to pass to the emitter                  [string] -h, --help                Show help                                           [boolean] --local-spec-repo         Path to local repository with the TypeSpec project  [string] --save-inputs             Don't clean up the temp directory after generation  [boolean] --skip-sync-and-generate  Skip sync and generate during project init          [boolean] --swagger-readme          Path or url to swagger readme file                  [string] -o, --output-dir          Specify an alternate output directory for the
+  --commit                  Commit to be used for project init or update        [string] -d, --debug               Enable debug logging                                [boolean] --emitter-options         The options to pass to the emitter                  [string] --generate-lock-file      Generate a lock file under the eng/ directory from
-                            generated files.
-Default is your local directory.   [string] --repo                    Repository where the project is defined for init or update                                           [string] -v, --version             Show version number                                 [boolean]
+                            an existing emitter-package.json                    [boolean] -h, --help                Show help                                           [boolean] --local-spec-repo         Path to local repository with the TypeSpec project  [string] --save-inputs             Don't clean up the temp directory after generation  [boolean] --skip-sync-and-generate  Skip sync and generate during project init          [boolean] --swagger-readme          Path or url to swagger readme file                  [string] -o, --output-dir          Specify an alternate output directory for the generated files.
+Default is your current directory  [string] --repo                    Repository where the project is defined for init or update                                           [string] -v, --version             Show version number                                 [boolean]